bchavez/Bogus/README.md

 **Bogus** will help you load databases, UI and apps with fake data for your testing needs.

-:warning: *Do not use this library for any other purpose other than generating test data.*

 ### Download & Install
 **Nuget Package [Bogus](https://www.nuget.org/packages/Bogus/)**